Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 3. It Includes KPIs

-A good customer journey map will include the various stages of the sales and marketing cycle as well as the thoughts, feelings, and actions of the user at each stage.
-A great customer journey map will include KPIs for each stage.
+Good customer journey maps will include the various stages of the sales and marketing cycle as well as the thoughts, feelings, and actions of the user at each stage.
+Great customer journey maps will include KPIs for each stage.

 Including KPIs is important so that the map can be evaluated by each customer touch point and adjusted when necessary.